WeiHungLoh/tp/docs/UserGuide.md

 ## Known Issues

-1. **Find window** cannot be maximized fully.
+1. **Find window** cannot be resized.
 However, since it only displays 1 student, you will still be able to view all details needed.
-1. If you **execute another command with the find window open**, you will get a notification.
-Simply click "ok" to close it.
-1. When **help window is minimized** and you run `help` again, the original window remains minimized.
+2. When **help window is minimized** and you run `help` again, the original window remains minimized.
 Simply restore the minimized window to view it again.
 ***

 ## FAQ